For further information or Booking..

 Follow-Up After Chemotherapy

-After six cycles of chemotherapy, patients require regular follow-up examinations.
-These include internal exams, blood tests for cancer markers, and occasional CT scans.
-In the first two years post-treatment, check-ups are every three months.
-Between years 3-5, check-ups occur every 4-6 months.
-After five years, the frequency of visits may decrease, but regular monitoring remains crucial to detect any recurrence.
+In the first two years after treatment, check-ups are recommended every three months.
+Between years 3 to 5, check-ups should occur every 4 to 6 months.
+After five years, the frequency may decrease, but regular monitoring remains essential to detect any recurrence.

 Care at Phyathai Sriracha Hospital